 Annie loves her community and volunteers her time, talents, and resources to various organizations throughout Dallas.
 In 2019, she and her husband were Gala Co-Chairs for Equest's record-breaking, Arabian Nights-themed gala.
 In 2020, Annie and her ALG Collective studio mates took the helm as the Art Chairs for Dwell with Dignity's biggest fundraiser of the year, Thrift Studio.
 In 2022, Annie served on the Underwriting Committee for Dallas Children’s Advocacy Center.
 Closing out 2022, Annie Co-Chaired the 10th Anniversary luncheon for Sons of the Flag, an organization that is revolutionizing burn care and quality of life for veterans, first responders, and their families, with her husband Teal, who himself is a veteran after serving in the Army as a Green Beret for 7 years.

 Annie participates yearly in Kappa Tablescapes, creating a fantasy table for the two-day event sponsored by the Dallas Alumnae Association of Kappa Kappa Gamma.
 They “bring together Dallas' finest designers, florists, and retailers to raise funds” that benefit a group of non-profit agencies which are carefully selected by the Board.

-In addition to art and community projects, Annie is on the Board of the Junior Group of the Dallas Women’s Garden Club, serving as the Projects Chairman.
-She loves to hang out with her studio mates and fellow creatives in her free time, going to art events, concerts, and plays.
+In addition to art and community projects, Annie has served on the Board of the Junior Group of the Dallas Women’s Garden Club, serving as a chairman for 3 consecutive years.
+She loves to hang with her fellow creatives in her free time, going to art events, concerts, and plays.
 She has four cats, Princess Cutie Pie, Cheeseburger, Neptune, and Apollo and lives with her husband in Dallas, Texas.
 Her hobbies include traveling, reading, hot yoga, and dancing.